Planes, Trains, and Automobiles: Hacks For Traveling With Kids - Safari Ltd®

 Spring weather, fun, and travel are right around the corner.
 It’s a great time to plan ahead and gather supplies for your upcoming adventures.
 Keeping kiddos placated while traveling can sometimes feel like an impossible dream, but have no fear…we can help!
 Check out some of our tried and true favorite hacks to help the time pass and reduce the amount of "Are we there yet?!" cries.

 While technology is super popular as an entertainment option during travel, there are many other screen-free activities that you can add to your travel arsenal.
-Having a mix of activities from the following key categories will have you covered for some screen-free entertainment options for most kids:
+Having a mix of activities from the following key categories will have you covered for some screen-free entertainment options for most kids.

 Portable Organizers

 Portable organizers, such as this Multicolored Toy Organizing Bin, are an awesome way to keep smaller items organized, contained, and easily accessible.
-Super easy to grab and go, and you can throw just a few of the small individual containers in a purse, backpack, or diaper bag.
+Super easy to grab and go, and you can throw just a few of the small individual containers in a tote bag, purse, backpack, or diaper bag.

 Snuggly Comfort Item